Hook: The Lesson That Cost Me $7,000

 - Stiff posture = Abort mission

 Weird Tip: Hug on the left side—heart to heart.
-It actually boosts oxytocin and builds trust.
-Wild, right?
+Studies show it boosts oxytocin and builds trust.

 13. Books Are Gifts, Not Loans